Pylons/pyramid/docs/glossary.rst

      policy`.

    authorization
      The act of determining whether a user can perform a specific action.
-In pyramid terms, this means determining whether, for a given context, any :term:`principal` (or principals) associated with the request have the requisite :term:`permission` to allow the request to continue.
+In pyramid terms, this means determining whether, for a given resource, any :term:`principal` (or principals) associated with the request have the requisite :term:`permission` to allow the request to continue.
      Authorization in :app:`Pyramid` is performed via its :term:`authorization policy`.

    principal
      A *principal* is a string or unicode object representing a userid